The Project

 Including smart street infrastructure along proposed streets and within parks.

-Encouraging sustainable modes of transport via pedestrian and cycle connections in all directions.
+Encouraging sustainable modes of transport via pedestrian and cycle connections.

 Selecting materials with low environmental impact.